microsoft/vscode-python-devicesimulator/README.md

 The following dependecies can be installed for your by the extension by clicking yes when you are prompted to.
 (2)

 - _**Playsound**_
-  install by typing the following commands in a console : `pip install playsound`
+  install by typing the following commands in a console: `pip install playsound`

 - _**Pywin 32**_
-  install by typing the following commands in a console : `pip install pywin32`
+  install by typing the following commands in a console: `pip install pywin32`
 - _**Python-Socketio**_
-   install by typing the following commands in a console : `pip install python-socketio`
+   install by typing the following commands in a console: `pip install python-socketio`
 - _**Requests**_
-   install by typing the following commands in a console : `pip install requests`
+   install by typing the following commands in a console: `pip install requests`
 - _**Application Insights**_
-  install by typing the following commands in a console : `pip install applicationinsights`
+  install by typing the following commands in a console: `pip install applicationinsights`

 ## Usefuls Links